Casino Royale (1967 film): Plot

-Sir James Bond 007, a legendary British spy who retired 20 years ago, is visited by, M, the head of British MI6, CIA representative Ransome, KGB representative Smernov, and Deuxième Bureau representative Le Grand.
-All implore Bond to come out of retirement to deal with SMERSH, who have been eliminating agents.
-Bond spurns their pleas.
-He stands firm, and his mansion is destroyed by a mortar at the orders of M, who dies in the explosion.
+Sir James Bond 007, a legendary British spy who has been retired for 20 years, is visited by M, the head of British MI6, CIA representative Ransome, KGB representative Smernov, and Deuxième Bureau representative Le Grand.
+The four implore Bond to come out of retirement to deal with SMERSH, who have been eliminating agents, but Bond refuses, as well as chastising M for continuing to use his name for other field agents.
+M orders a mortar attack that destroys Bond's estate, but is himself killed in the process.